fbanabil/Hall_Management_System_Backend/ReadME.md

 # Fill SMTP settings in appsettings.json file for email notifications

-# Run the backend server using Visual Studio or command line (dotnet run)
+# Run the backend server using Visual Studio (Run on port 7057)

 # Navigate to the frontend directory (If using the frontend repository)